Param1304/Blog-Platform/README.md

 ### User Experience
 - 📝 **Create, Edit, and Delete Posts**: Authenticated users can manage their blog posts effortlessly.
 - 🔒 **User Authentication**: Sign up, log in, and manage your profile securely.
-- 🔍 **Search and Filter**: Quickly find blogs with intuitive search and category filters.
 - 🎨 **Responsive Design**: Beautiful, mobile-friendly UI for all devices.

-### Community Engagement
-- 💬 **Comment System**: Engage with content by leaving comments.
-- ❤️ **Like and Share**: Show appreciation and share blogs on social media.

 ### Admin Features
-- 🛠️ **Content Management**: Admin dashboard to manage users, posts, and comments.
+- 🛠️ **Content Management**: Admin dashboard to manage users and posts.
-- 📊 **Analytics Dashboard**: Insights into popular posts and user activity.
+- 📊 **Analytics Dashboard**: Insights into category-wise posts and total count.

 ---